 Among 1-54 special projects: Blue Cloth, an immersive experience featuring traditional batik techniques and indigo dyes coming from the ancient artistic heritage of West African Coast

-NewAfrican published an interview with Tola Ojuolape on their October issue, the designer behind the Lounge at 1-54 London 2019.
+For their October issue, NewAfrican published an interview with Tola Ojuolape, the designer behind the Lounge Commission at 1-54 London 2019.
 As part of our media partnership with NewAfrican, we’re sharing it here.

 On the occasion of 2019 edition of 1-54, the London-based design studio Distill2710, by Tola Ojuolape, will present Blue Cloth, a project inspired by the unique concepts in Yoruba heritage and African art and influenced by the ground-breaking work of Nigerian artist and pioneer Chief Nike Okundaye.
 The communal lounge in the heart of the fair will display Nigerian batik and Indigo dyes reviving the centuries-old tradition of West Africa.
 Blue hanging cloths will fluctuate from the ceiling creating a unique and really suggestive space where 1-54 visitors will be able to rest and relax.